Sports Car Insurance

 Whether you’re buying new or used, chances are that the cost of insurance will be relatively high.

-You may be able to find a second-hand sports car at a reasonable price and save that way, but it’s important to look into insurance rates before committing to a purchase, as many makes and models of sports cars have limited safety features which can affect insurance rates.
+You may be able to find a second-hand high-performance car at a reasonable price and save that way, but it’s important to look into insurance rates before committing to a purchase.
+Keep in mind many makes and models of sports cars have limited safety features, affecting insurance rates.